dse/dse-typewriter-font/README.md

 -   Full ASCII and Latin-1 coverage, along with selected extended Latin, punctuation, graphic, and currency symbols.

+    Includes every character you can type in the US International Layout in Windows.

+    Includes every character you can type on a Mac when the input source is U.S.

+    Includes all box drawing characters.

+    Supports most western European languages.

+    Includes basic Cyrillic.

 -   Coding-friendly distinctive characters: `li1|` `Oo0` `` `'" ``

 -   Elite scale typeface (12 characters per inch at 12-point font